-Disclosure will be made annually based on calendar year end and will be published in conjunction with the filing of the Annual Report and Financial Statements.
+Disclosure will be made in accordance with the requirements of Article 433(c).
+Annual disclosures will be published on the same date on which the Annual Report and Financial Statements are made public.
 The Company will reassess the need to publish some or all of the disclosures more frequently than annually in light of any significant change to the relevant characteristics of its business including disclosure about capital resources and adequacy, and information about risk exposure and other items prone to rapid change.